fictional-pancake/turbo-spork/tonyjournal.md

+###### 5/20/16
+I've written most of the server-side code for energy and yo moms house (where you send units to be sacrificed to become energy).
+On the client side there is still no way to see how much energy you have or to cast spells.
+I think Colin is going to write that after I figure out all of the backend spell code.
+I'm planning to change it so that all spells are cast through a "spell" message, which then specifies what spell is to be cast and we can have a switch statement that handles different spells.
+Then the server can check if the player has enough energy to cast that spell, and if they do then the spell is cast.
+Our biggest concern at this point is the presentation, which we have not started.
+I was hoping to have spells done by the time of the presentation but I don't think that is going to happen.
+I think for the presentation we'll do a description of how we wrote our game, how the client and server communicate, and then a demonstration.
+Spectator mode will come in handy here.

 ###### 5/13/16
 I finished writing the freeze spell.
 It prevents unit generation, death, movement, and transferring ownership of the node.
 When we add other spells